bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 -  If nothing is configured, existing installations keep on working without problems.

--  If you want to switch an existing installation that uses the default block size and move to a new (usually bigger) block size, you can do that easily by creating a new pool, where **Maximum Block Size**:sup:`Dir`:sub:`Pool`\  is set to the new value that you wish to use in the future:
+-  If you want to switch an existing installation that uses the default block size and move to a new (usually bigger) block size, you can do that easily by creating a new pool, where :config:option:`dir/pool/MaximumBlockSize`\  is set to the new value that you wish to use in the future:

 .. code-block:: sh
    :caption: Pool Ressource: setting Maximum Block Size